You are here

 - Planned and group purchasing lowers overall price from vendors and enables additional standard features and benefits

-- Technology for programs, initiatives and pilots that have been approved by the Technology Advisory Committee that have a student participatory component, or directly benefit and contribute to the CLA student educational experience may be included in the life-cycle program.
+- Technology for programs, initiatives and pilots that have been approved by the Technology Advisory Committee which have a student participatory component, or directly benefit and contribute to the CLA student educational experience may be included in the life-cycle program.

 - End of life-cycle actions